Yulia's Story

 Ukrainian companies experiencing labour shortage

-Since war broke out, we have economically empowered thousands of people in Ukraine, achieving an impressive employment rate of 53% – including for internally displaced people.
+Since war broke out, we have economically empowered over 10,000 people in Ukraine, achieving an impressive employment rate of over 50% – including for internally displaced people.
 At the same time, we have supported over 14,000 Ukrainian refugees to find sustainable employment, engage in self-employment or launch a business and start rebuilding lives of self-reliance and dignity.
 But it isn’t enough.

 Before the war, Yulia and her husband enjoyed their life in Kharkiv.
 They both had good jobs and planned to have a child.
 The war has changed everything.